fbpx

 I almost got tempted to give a categorical yes to this but I remembered that these strange pastors and sect leaders are not just patronized by the uneducated who mostly live in remote villages or in informal settlements in urban areas.
 But what I cannot completely rule out is that there is a relationship between an unwillingness to think critically and blind faith.
 When as a Christian you would rather not read your bible and understand it, then it comes completely as a non-surprise to me when I read about Christians being duped in church or being fondled by their pastors.
 How does this even happen?
 Are we sure that it is not normally an agreement between the woman and the pastor?
 Or do these pastors use some charm on their believers?
 How can someone who is not a doctor or husband be touching your breast and you still call it a spiritual process?
 I honestly think some of these things are pre-planned.

-Spirituality is a very complicated and a very personal thing.
+Spirituality is a very complicated and very personal thing.
 We cultivate our relationship with God (or whatever one holds Holy) so it might be difficult to say that your neighbour should change their way of worship to suit your own.
 However, it is imperative that we all use our brains for what they are meant for – to think!

 I rest my case.